visionify/visionai-1/docs/index.md

 Congratulations!
 You have successfully run the first scenario.
 Now go through [Tutorials](tutorials/index.md) to learn about how to run multiple scnearios, how to configure each scenario for the events you need, how to set up the dependencies etc.

 Or you can also go through our [scenarios](scenarios/index.md) page to explore the different scenarios available and their model details.
 If you have a need for a scenario to be implemented, do not hesitate to submit a [request](https://github.com/visionify/visionai/issues).
+For consulting projects and custom licenses - find the details [here](custom/index.md)